 - Stage 0: This is the first warning sign of cancer.
 There may be abnormal cells in the area, but they have not spread and can’t be confirmed as cancer yet.

 - Stage 1: This is the earliest stage of breast cancer.
-The tumor is no bigger than two centimeters, although some miniscule cancer clusters may be present in the lymph nodes.
+The tumor is no bigger than 2 centimeters, although some miniscule cancer clusters may be present in the lymph nodes.

 - Stage 2: This signifies that the cancer has started to spread.
-The cancer may be in multiple lymph nodes, or the breast tumor is larger than two centimeters.
+The cancer may be in multiple lymph nodes, or the breast tumor is larger than 2 centimeters.

 - Stage 3: Doctors consider this a more advanced form of breast cancer.
 The breast tumor may be large or small, and may have spread to the chest and/or to several lymph nodes.
 Sometimes the cancer has invaded the skin of the breast, causing inflammation or skin ulcers.

 - Stage 4: The cancer has spread from the breast to other areas of the body.